statiagov/gesmew/guides/content/developer/core/calculators.md

 ### <a id="per-item"></a>Per Item

-The Per Item calculator computes a value for every item within an order.
-This is useful for providing a discount for a specific product, without it affecting others.
+The Per Item calculator computes a value for every item within an inspection.
+This is useful for providing a discount for a specific establishment, without it affecting others.

 This calculator takes two preferences:

 * `amount`: The amount per item to calculate.
 * `currency`: The currency for this calculator.

 This calculator depends on its `calculable` responding to a `promotion` method, which should return a `Gesmew::Promotion` (or similar) object.
-This object should then return a list of rules, which should respond to a `products` method.
-This is used to return a result of matching products.
+This object should then return a list of rules, which should respond to a `establishments` method.
+This is used to return a result of matching establishments.

-The list of matching products is compared against the line items for the order being calculated.
-If any of the matching products are included in the order, they are eligible for this calculator.
+The list of matching establishments is compared against the line items for the inspection being calculated.
+If any of the matching establishments are included in the inspection, they are eligible for this calculator.
 The calculation is this:

-[matching product quantity] x [amount]
+[matching establishment quantity] x [amount]

-Every matching product within an order will add to the calculator's total.
-For example, assuming the calculator has an `amount` of 5 and there's an order with the following line items:
+Every matching establishment within an inspection will add to the calculator's total.
+For example, assuming the calculator has an `amount` of 5 and there's an inspection with the following line items:

-* Product A: $15.00 x 2 (within matching products)
+* Establishment A: $15.00 x 2 (within matching establishments)
-* Product B: $10.00 x 1 (within matching products)
+* Establishment B: $10.00 x 1 (within matching establishments)
-* Product C: $20.00 x 4 (excluded from matching products)
+* Establishment C: $20.00 x 4 (excluded from matching establishments)

 The calculation would be: